If you have the luxury of a healthy body and super strong teeth, passing through the golden phase of getting old can be an enjoyable ride.

-When one loses the sense of taste, sweet and salty sensations might be the first ones to leave.
-You might feel the urge of adding more salt and sugar in your diet which could expose yourself to deadly heart disease.
+When one loses taste, sweet and salty sensations might be the first ones to leave.
+You might feel the urge to add more salt and sugar to your diet, which could expose you to deadly heart disease.

 Though the exact cause behind the diminished sense of taste is not clear, a growing number of diseases, denture effects, and medication have been identified as some factors.
 One shall not ignore symptoms of taste loss by merely calling it a sign of aging and get an immediate professional consultation from our Goose Creek dentists.